Shop MCP

 Tenant isolation

 Every tenant-owned table carries a workspace_id.
-Postgres Row-Level Security policies gate every query by a session variable set in middleware.
+Postgres Row-Level Security policies gate every query by a session variable set at the start of each transaction.
 Even if a query is missing an explicit filter, RLS rejects rows from other workspaces.

-The MCP runtime resolves the workspace from the bearer token on every request, opens an AsyncLocalStorage scope with the credentials, and runs the tool inside it.
+The MCP runtime resolves the workspace from the token in the MCP URL on every request, opens an AsyncLocalStorage scope with the credentials, and runs the tool inside it.
 There is no shared module-level state holding credentials.

 What we never store